katebeavis/digital-garden/react/use-callback.md

 https://dev.to/milu_franz/demystifying-react-hooks-usecallback-and-usememo-1a8j

-You should consider using useCallback and/or useMemo hooks on the following situations:
+You should consider using useCallback and/or useMemo hooks in the following situations:

 1. Processing large amounts of data
 2. Working with interactive graphs and charts